RJAIN-27/SlackBot-CSC510/Deploy.md

 We have deployed the bot in the AWS environment using Ansible.

 ### Requirements
-1. A linux/UNIX/MAC machine.
-2. Python and Ansible should be confugured in the system.
+On the local machine, for deployment, we will require A linux/UNIX/MAC machine, an Ubuntu Server and Python 2.7 and Ansible confugured in the system.

 ## Deployment Scripts
 We have used the open source configuration management tool, Ansible, to provide and configure a remote environment for our Library Bot.